 Reflection and Grounding: 5 minutes of gratitude journaling

 Our creative routines won’t be perfected overnight.
 It will take trial and error to find the groove that works best for your lifestyle and business.
 Nonetheless, committing to these routines is a necessary step in maintaining our creativity.
-If you need a source of inspiration to keep your ideas flowing, visit CoachCrate.
-If you need a partner to help bring your creativity to life, Design Pickle would love to hear from you!
+Get inspired to bring your creativity to life by taking a look at Design Pickle’s work.

 Written by Cassandra Green